Service Center Location with Decision Dependent Utilities with an Application to Early Stage Testing and Vaccination in Epidemic Planning: Introduction

 where the constraint in \eqref{opt:RFL} is the budget constraint.
 Additional structural constraints on $\bs{y}$ may be included though they are not given here.
 For a location decision vector $\bs{y}$, $\mathcal{Q}(\bs{y})$ is a risk-averse utility gain given by the following problem (RSP):

 where the feasible set $X(\bs{y})$ is defined as

-The objective of \eqref{opt:RFL-II} is to maximize the worst-case expected total utility gained by the customers.
+The objective of \eqref{opt:RFL-II} is to maximize the worst-case expected \textit{maximum potential utility} gained.
+To estimate the maximum potential utility under a given location decision, it is assumed customers from all sites will collaboratively share the limited capacity from opened facilities to maximize the total utility gain.
+In this sense, the customer flows $\bs{x}$ are treated as virtual variables that can be determined by a central policy maker in the model.
+Despite very ideal, this assumption is valid if the goal is to estimate the limit of utility gain led by a given location pattern.
+Without the assumption, one needs to specify a lot more mechanism under limited capacity of service, such as priority of providing service, a fare policy of sharing capacity among customers from different sites, and the relation between the customer flow and the utility etc., which is beyond the scope of this paper.

 The source of ambiguity in \eqref{opt:RFL} is from the evaluation of expected utility $u_{ij}(\bs{y})$.
-The first constraint in \eqref{eqn:X-set} is the capacity constraint for each service center, and the second constraint ensures that the total number of customers arising from site $i$ cannot exceed the potential demand from $i$.
+The first constraint in \eqref{eqn:X-set} is the capacity constraint for each service center, and the second constraint ensures that the total number of customers from site $i$ cannot exceed the potential demand from $i$.
 Note that the results in this paper remain valid when the set $X(\bs{y})$ is defined differently from an alternative application.
-The emphasis in this paper is on studying the properties of the objective function in \eqref{opt:RFL-II}.